kotools/types/.github/ISSUE_TEMPLATE/enhancement-template.md

 - [ ] Implement.
 - [ ] Test.
 - [ ] Refactor.
+- [ ] Check the generated documentation.
+- [ ] Check and update the public API binaries.
 - [ ] Update the `Unreleased` section in changelog.